SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§5.3)I am making the argument that this sound is not pulmonic and that it is percussive.
 There isn't any kind of push of air from the lungs to cause the motion for this particular articulation.
 Such a thing is possible; however, this gives us the coughing sound, which is a different sound than the glottal stop.
 Technically, the cough is a “ ﻿glottal plosive﻿ ”.
 Thus, I call what other literature calls a “ ﻿glottal stop﻿ ”, a “ ﻿glottal percussive﻿ ”.
 It is when both the vocal cords are brought together and made to hit one another briefly, then let go.
 This motion can also be held at that spot, which is what happens when a person holds their breath.
 This glottal stop must not be confused with a “ ﻿glottal plosive﻿ ” which is the coughing sound.
 I believe it is important to make the distinction between a “ ﻿glottal percussive﻿ ” and a “ ﻿glottal plosive﻿ ” ( ﻿a cough﻿ ) as they are not the same thing mechanically.

-[﻿](§5.4)Therefore, I define the “ ﻿cough﻿ ” as a “ ﻿( ﻿voiceless﻿ ) glottal plosive﻿ ”.
+[﻿](§5.4)Therefore, I define the “ ﻿cough﻿ ” as a “ ﻿(voiceless) glottal plosive﻿ ”.
 Its voiced variant cannot exist for the same reason that ejectives cannot be voiced.
 And the “ ﻿snort﻿ ” as a “ ﻿nasalised ingressive uvular trill﻿ ”.
 That is, the air comes inward from the nose and trills the uvula.
 The “ ﻿sniff﻿ ” as “ ﻿ingressive nasal fricative﻿ ” and “ ﻿blowing the nose﻿ ” as “ ﻿egressive nasal fricative﻿ ”.

 #### CHAPTER SIX ( ﻿Ⅵ﻿ ): Explanations of Secondary Articulations